Visualize

 - Closeness centrality

-- Clustering (based on ‘nearest neighbor’ and ‘random walk’)
+- Clustering (based on ‘nearest neighbor’, ‘hitting time’ and ‘random walk’)

 - Crossing of edges (only suitable for smaller graphs)